 Recently a colleague sent me a horrifying viral video.
 This video showed “a social media influencer” teaching self-injections of dermal filler, such as Juvederm.
-This person was not certified, trained, nor licensed to perform this procedure.
+This person performing this procedure had no certification, training or licensing.
 To make this perfectly clear she self admits that she has no medical training nor is she a trained esthetician.
 She simply ordered the filler online from another country and decided to self-inject.

 As a dermatology nurse practitioner who has been performing these treatments for over 5 years, I was mortified.
-For one this is a medical procedure where a medication is injected into the soft tissues to correct volume deficits.
-Therefore, it should only be used by experienced, certified, and highly trained health care providers.
+For one this is a medical procedure involving injectable medications to correct volume deficits.
+Therefore, only experienced, certified, and highly trained health care providers should perform this procedure.
 While dermal filler complications are rare they still happen and can have devastating consequences such as blindness and tissue necrosis.
-Secondly, a filler that is purchased outside of the US is not regulated nor approved by the FDA and is often counterfeit.
+Secondly, a filler that is purchased outside of the US is not regulated nor approved by the FDA.
+Often, these fillers are counterfeit.
 I along with the FDA urge against self- injecting or purchasing dermal filler online.
-This is not a knock off designer handbag this is a serious medication and should be treated as such.
+This is not a knock off designer handbag.
+This is a serious medication.
 The FDA advises DO NOT inject soft tissue fillers if you do not have the appropriate training and experience.

 At the Skin Care Center of Southern Illinois, dermal filler injections are safely performed by our highly trained, certified and experienced staff of Registered Nurses, Nurse Practitioners, and Physician Assistants under the supervision of a board-certified dermatologist.
 Yearly we update our protocols to reflect the most up to date guidelines for safe effective use of dermal fillers.
-All our dermal fillers are FDA-approved and purchased directly from the manufacturers.
+The FDA has approved our dermal fillers and they come directly from the manufacturers.
 We also keep multiple vials of hyaluronidase on hand in the rare chance of an adverse event.
 Just because we make it look easy does not mean it is.
 So please remember to always “Trust a Specialty Practice with the Skin You’re In”.

 If you are interested in dermal filler please call 618-244-0031 to book a complimentary cosmetic consultation with one of our providers.